lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 }
 ```

 The Router's ViewController must set the child's Router to the Router's Presenter.
-It can also set the domain parameters, if there are any.
+It should also set the domain parameters, if there are any.
 In a custom ViewController, this is done in the `prepare(for:sender:)` override:

 ```swift
 override func prepare(for segue: UIStoryboardSegue, sender: Any? = nil) {